javeriaijaz/QA-Technical-Challenge/README.md

 - **Domain-Based Test Inputs**
   Extend tests to work with other keys (like domain names or user IDs) instead of only IPs.

-- **Schema-Based Validation**
-  Use tools like pydantic to enforce correct data types and formats in API responses.

 - **Environment Switching**
   Support testing against staging vs production API by using config flags or environment variables.